Submit all requests for video and audio reserves through the Library Reserve system: https://researchguides.dartmouth.edu/coursereserves/add

 2. Click Send.

 II.
-If there is different language or subtitle requests for each film:
+If there are different language or subtitle requests for each film:

 Video requests processed by Baker Reserve staff are made available in two ways:

-Panopto hosts the films that Reserve staff digitize from DVDs owned by Dartmouth Libraries.
+Panopto hosts the films that reserve staff digitize from DVDs, or other physical media formats, owned by Dartmouth Libraries.

 In the reserve list, the film citation is tagged ‘View in Canvas; click Panopto Video in the Canvas Sidebar.'